A complete guide about carbon road wheels

 These questions and answers will all help to frame what style of carbon wheels suit you.

-What are the parts of a complete Carbon Wheel?
-What is its structure?
+What are the parts of a complete carbon wheel?
+What is the structure?
 We will describe separately.

 At the heart of every set of wheels is a pair of hubs.
 The hub is connected to your wheel rim by spokes and is connected to your bike frame or fork by an axle that runs through its center.
 The axle will pass through some bearings as it goes through your hub, and on the rear hub, it’ll also pass through a freehub.